keyurgolani/TasksMultiServer/docs/GETTING_STARTED.md

 # Getting Started with TasksMultiServer

+This guide covers installation and basic usage for end users.
+For development setup, see [CONTRIBUTING.md](../.github/CONTRIBUTING.md).

 ## Installation

 ### Using uvx (Recommended)

-The easiest way to run TasksMultiServer:
+The easiest way to run TasksMultiServer - no installation required:

 ```bash
 uvx tasks-multiserver